bufbuild/terraform-modules-bufstream/README.md

 | BUFSTREAM_CLOUD   | Which cloud to deploy to.
 Must be `aws` or `gcp`              |
 | BUFSTREAM_TFVARS  | Path to the `tfvars` file                                     |

-Example of running the install script, you will need to replace the `<latest-version>` string with the version of bufstream you are planning to deploy:
+Example of running the install script, you will need to replace the `<latest-version>` string with the version of Bufstream you are planning to deploy:

 ```bash
 BUFSTREAM_KEYFILE=$PWD/keyfile \